 To report an Incident or make a Service Request, the Customer must create a ticket in the ITS Help Desk ticketing system.
 Please provide information that the report is for a Managed Server Support Customer along with the server name, if known.
 One of the following methods may be used for creating a ticket:

 - Send an email to the customer assigned email address – preferred

 - Contact the ITS Help Desk.
 When calling outside of regular business hours, a voicemail can be left or, where applicable, it is possible to follow phone prompts to be connected to an after-hours operator.

 An Incident means any interruption of the normal function of the server where it is severely malfunctioning.
-During normal business hours, Incidents will be responded to within two (2) hours after notification to the service provider.
+During normal business hours, Incidents will be responded to within four (4) hours after notification to the service provider.
 Reports made after normal business hours may not be processed until the following business day.
 After-Hours requests for support and emergency support will be fulfilled on a best-effort basis.
 A Service Request means any request made by a customer to the MSS team for routine operational support published on the ITS Managed Server Support page.
 During normal business hours, Service Requests will be responded to within one (1) business day after notification to the service provider.
 Service Request changes will be made during normal business hours.
 Requests made after normal business hours may not be responded to until the following business day.
 If an Incident or Service Request is not responded to with the response times outlined above, the Customer may escalate by directly contacting their assigned MSS Technical Contact, MSS Account Manager or the ITS Help Desk.
 Please refer to the ticket number when escalating.

 6. Routine Maintenance